castorcrame/ADPasswordHunter/README.md

 ```
 > [!IMPORTANT]
 > To run **ADPasswordHunter**, you must have sufficiently elevated privileges to extract the *Active Directory* database.

-> [!CAUTION]
-> I disclaim any responsibility for how you use this tool and for any issues that may arise from its use.

 # Why this tool?